minnesangg/Cerberus/README.md

 **Cerberus** is a secure password manager built with **Qt (C++)**.
 It allows users to **generate, encrypt, and store passwords** in a local **SQLite** database.
 All passwords are **stored only on your device and never sent anywhere**, ensuring complete privacy and security.
+Also, here is a Have I Been Pwned API integration for checking if passwords have been exposed in data breaches.

-Future updates will include **password categories, improved UI/UX, Have I Been Pwned API integration, and more.**
+Future updates will include **password categories, improved UI/UX, and more.**

 ![logotype](https://github.com/user-attachments/assets/483e8aa4-2f96-4f6b-b0d8-d57dd951ca4f)